Abui-JUN/Abui-JUN/README.md

 My name is Jun Wei Ng.
 I am an engineer with interest in cybersecurity and AI.
 I am working on the path to protect the security of IoT device.
-I will work hard to achieve my dream.

 <!--
 **Abui-JUN/Abui-JUN** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.